A proximal method for composite minimization: Examples

 for some parameter $\alpha>0$.
 It is easy to see that this function is nonconvex but prox-regular, and nonsmooth only at $x_i=0$.

-Zhang et al.~\cite{ZhaALP06a} use a similar regularization function of the form (\ref{eq:regmin}) that behaves like the $\ell_1$ norm near the origin and transitions (via a concave quadratic) to a constant for large loss values.
+Fan and Li~\cite{SCAD} propose the smoothly clipped absolute deviation (SCAD) regularizer.
+This problem has the form (\ref{eq:regmin}), and behaves like the $\ell_1$ norm near the origin, transitioning (via a concave quadratic) to a constant for large loss values.
 Specifically, we have $|\cdot|_* = \sum_{i=1}^n \phi(x_i)$, where